Sign up for the free Shakespeare Newsletter

 The Douglas is; and I beseech your grace

 I may dispose of him.
-25

-KING HENRY IV With all my heart.
+KING HENRY IVWith all my heart.25

-PRINCE HENRY Then, brother John of Lancaster, to you
+PRINCE HENRYThen, brother John of Lancaster, to you

 This honourable bounty shall belong: